sarsamurmu/zusty/pages/src/docs/components/navbar.md

 ## Flat
-A Navbar can be flat.
+A navbar can be flat.
 Add class `zust-flat`{.class} for flat navbar.

 ```html {raw}
 <div class="nav-container">